Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Selective electron-phonon coupling captured by tr-optical spectroscopy

 Figures \ref{Fig:Fig3} (a) and (b) report the transient reflectivity variation $\delta R(\omega,t)/R_{eq}$ of \Mgb\, and AlB$_2$, respectively, as a function of the pump-probe time delay (bottom axis) and the probe photon energy (left axis).
 The transient reflectivity variation of \Mgb\, is characterized by a negative signal in the entire spectral range and at any time delay.
 This points toward an almost instantaneous thermalization of electrons with at least a subset of SCPs, which implies that the reflectivity variation is dominated by the negative contribution due to the increase of electron-phonon scattering rate.
-Accordingly, we can assume $\delta R(t)/R_{eq}$ at 1.3 eV [red markers in Figure \ref{Fig:Fig3} (c)] maps the rise of $T_{\mathrm{SCP}}$ within $\tau_{\text{build-up}}\simeq$110 fs, before a two-step recovery dynamics takes place on time scales on the order of 400~fs and several ps (i.e., longer than the temporal window explored in the experiment).
+Accordingly, we can assume $\delta R(t)/R_{eq}$ at 1.3 eV (red markers in Figure \ref{Fig:Fig3} (c)) maps the rise of $T_{\mathrm{SCP}}$ within $\tau_{\text{build-up}}\simeq$110 fs, before a two-step recovery dynamics takes place on time scales on the order of 400~fs and several ps (i.e., longer than the temporal window explored in the experiment).
+For comparison with the literature, we mention that a $\delta R(t)/R_{eq}$ signal with positive sign was reported at ca. 1.5 eV~(see Supplementary information in Ref. \onlinecite{DalConte2015}.
+However, this signal is present only at time zero and is time-resolution limited.
+For these reasons, its origin can be attributed to a coherent artifact known as pump perturbed free induction decay~\cite{Brito1988} and not to any thermalization process.
+In view of that, in the present work, we avoided this spectral range and carried out our analysis where the positive coherent artifact was negligible compared to the negative pump-probe signal.
+Furthermore, previous transient reflectivity of MgB$_2$ thin films reported an initial positive dynamics at 1.5 eV, which decays on a $\sim$150 fs time scale due to SCP emission, eventually evolving towards a negative signal linked to electron-phonon scattering processes~\cite{Demsar2003,Xu2003}.
+We attribute the different sign of the initial transient reflectivity in thin films to either a lower frequency of the plasma edge, beyond which the reflectivity change associated to an increased scattering rate reverses sign~\cite{Giannetti2011,DalConte2012,Cilento2014,DalConte2015}, or a larger $T_{el}$ increase, which outweighs the opposing negative contribution arising from rapid SCP emission.

 The response of AlB$_2$ is both qualitatively and quantitatively different: the positive $\delta R(t)/R_{eq}$ right after time zero and at any probe energy reveals an instantaneous increase of the electron temperature.
-Then, the signal shows a decay with a single time constant of $\tau_{1}$ = 74 $\pm$ 8~fs leading to a sign change and a quasi-constant negative intensity that persists for several picoseconds [see $\delta R(t)/R_{eq}$ at 1.3 eV reported in Figure \ref{Fig:Fig3} (d)].
+Then, the signal shows a decay with a single time constant of $\tau_{1}$ = 74 $\pm$ 8~fs leading to a sign change and a quasi-constant negative intensity that persists for several picoseconds (see $\delta R(t)/R_{eq}$ at 1.3 eV reported in Figure \ref{Fig:Fig3} (d)).
 This dynamics evidences an isotropic coupling of 'hot' electrons with the entire phonon bath and the heating of the lattice on the sub-ps time scale.

 We now make use of the effective temperature model to reproduce the tr-OS data of \Mgb\, and AlB$_2$ and extract the relevant EPC strengths.
 We first consider the case of \Mgb.
 In this material, the strong and selective EPC is expected to result in a relaxation dynamics occurring on two time scales: the faster one is determined by scattering with the subset of E$_{2g}$ SCPs; the slower one by energy transfer from electrons to the weakly-coupled phonons.
 These two-steps dynamics can be described by a set of coupled differential equations for the three-temperature model (3TM) :~\cite{Allen1987,Perfetti2007}: